Dmitriy-Frostoff/boilerplate-eslint-prettier-husky/README.md

 It's a boilerplate for usage of `eslint`, `prettier` and `husky` (with `commit-msg and pre-commit hooks`) in a future project.
 Check out the docs below to be in `actual tune`!

+ESLint is turned to use Airbnb-Base config and Prettier config. (check out the `./configs/eslint/.eslintrc.js` file);

+Prettier is turned to use particularly default settings despite the `"singleQuote": true` (check out the `./configs/prettier/.prettierrc` file);

+Commitlint is turned to the `conventional` set usage, but `'header-max-length': [2, 'always', 200]` rule is set commit header length up to 200 characters max.
+Also the `'type-enum'` ruleset includes `init` type (check out the `./configs/commitlint/commitlint.config.js` file);

 `Important!!!
 Before usage, check the actuality of the scripts and settings by links below!!!
 The currents one could be outdated.`

 ### The boilerplate structure and brief descriptions: